 “You know, it really doesn’t matter what (the media) write as long as you’ve got a young and beautiful piece of ass.”

 I have long since personally written off the Republican Party as philosophically bankrupt, and this misbegotten attempt to take credibility from Ronald Reagan and staple it cheaply onto Donald Trump’s rudderless presidency simply goes to prove just how bankrupt the Party of Reagan has become.
-This is why the GOP is desperate to draw political connections between the historically popular Ronald Reagan and the historically unpopular Donald Trump for obvious reasons.
+This is why the GOP is desperate to draw political connections between the historically popular Ronald Reagan and the historically unpopular Donald Trump.

 While many Americans view Donald Trump negatively (55% disapproval per Gallup), his political agenda in Congress remains politically dangerous for members of Congress who would ultimately pay the price for aligning themselves with him.
 Loss of control of Congress would be devastating to the Republican Party’s hopes of pushing through any long term legislative changes.
 This is why these propagandist vultures are trying to open up Reagan’s grave to carve off pieces of his legacy.